Xander136/CS50x_2023/project/README.md

 - What will your software do?<br>
 1. It would display Japanese words that are used in Programming languages and technical topics.
-2. You can Add new terms to the dictionary.
+2. You can Add, Update, and Delete terms in the dictionary.
 3. You can search for a Japanese and English word.